 - Specific to general: what job duties were performed? what projects were accomplished?
 What transferable skills and self-management skills were demonstrated? or

 - General to specific: How have you demonstrated self-management and transferable skills in your work?

 IDENTIFY a target skill to develop.
 Which skill, if improved, would have the most impact?
-Use a development plan to set a goal for developing the skill.
+Use a development plan and find learning activities to set a goal for developing the skill.

 DESCRIBE skills.
 Learn how to describe your accomplishments with specific examples at Marketing U.

 - Identify your strengths

 - Examine your beliefs